zxjrsch/machine-unlearning/README.md

 ### Possible Errors and Quick Fixes

+0. Some unit tests depend on artifacts to be genereated, for example GCN graph generation depends on vision model to be trained.
+Some unit tests may contain outdated file naming convention or hardcoded paths.
+Be sure to update as necessary before running the tests.

 1. If you run into cpu process errors, try reducing default number of workers for data loaders in `utils_data.py`

 2. If you run into batch size mis-matches, set `is_train=True` in your retain or forget dataloader, since validation set may not have enough datapoints for your specified batch, as was seen in SFT.

+3. If you run into path errors while leveraging distributed training, this might be due to the framework automatically changing directory to a `temp` dir.
+The current codebase handles by default, including by telling the framework to init at the current working directory as opposed to `temp`.
+But future developments may break this.

 ### Supported Models and Datasets